ayushmaan76/ayushmaan76/README.md

 🔭 I'm in the process of **Mastering new skills**.

- 🌱 I’m currently learning **Ethical Hacking**
+ 🌱 I’m currently learning **Machine Learning**

  💬 Ask me about **python,Linux,bash... or anything [here](https://github.com/ayushmaan76/ayushmaan76/issues)**

- ⚡ Fun fact **I use my skills to help organizations by identifying vulnerabilities in their systems before malicious hackers can exploit them.**
+ ⚡ Fun fact **I use my skills to solve the problems or challenges being faced in the real world.**

  </div>